-The Executive Board shall consist of not less than nine (9) voting members, elected by the congregation.
-In addition to the voting members, there shall be the following non-voting members; Pastor, [any Associate Pastor or Assistant, as deemed necessary by the Lead Pastor] and any non-elected appointees (Treasurer, Secretary, and Trustees).
-All Board Members must be members in good standing of The Buckley Gospel Tabernacle.
+The Executive Board shall consist of not less than five (5) voting members, elected by the congregation.
+In addition to the voting members there shall be the following non-voting members: Pastor, [any Associate Pastor or assistant, as deemed necessary by the Lead Pastor] and any non-elected appointees [Treasurer, Secretary, and Trustees] All Board Members must be members in good standing of the Buckley Gospel Tabernacle.

-. d) The Pastor shall be accorded a yearly interview by as many of the members of the Executive Board as desired to meet with him prior to the month when the Pastoral Vote will be taken, if one is to be taken.
+c) The Lead Pastor shall be accorded a yearly interveiw by as many of the members of the Executive Board as desire to meet with him prior to the month when the Pastoral Vote will be taken, if one is to be taken.

-. e) The executive Board shall meet not less than (4) four times annually.
+d) The Executive Board shall meet not less than four (4) times annually.
 The Chairman shall have the authority to call a Special Meeting of the Executive Board.

-. i) The Treasurer shall be custodian of all Church monies (with the exception of those funds collected by auxiliary groups, such as Youth Ministry, Children’s Ministry, Men’s Ministry, etc., – these groups shall make a quarterly report to the treasurer).
+h) The Treasurer shall be custodian of all church monies.
 A full record of receipts and expenditures shall be kept, with written reports to be presented monthly or as the Board may designate.
 The Board shall authorize expenditures of these funds.
 The Treasurer’s books shall be audited each quarter by a Board appointee.

-. j) Trustees are representative of the Executive Board and membership and the overseers of all legal matters regarding the property of the church, such as insurance (including vehicular), maintenance, improvements, disposition of property, restricting use of property, care of titles and other legal functions related to church property.
+i) Trustees are representative of the Executive Board and membership, and the overseers of all legal matters regarding the property of the church, such as insurance [including vehicular], maintenance, improvements, disposition of all property, restricting use of property, care of titles, and other legal functions related to church property.
 The Trustees should oversee an inspection of the Church Plant and Parsonage at least every six (6) months and recommend to the Board any maintenance or improvements deemed necessary.

-. k) Two-thirds of the Membership of the Board shall constitute a Quorum.
-(Two- thirds rounded to the nearest whole number.)
+j) Two-thirds of the membership of the Board shall constitute a Quorum.
+(Two-thirds rounded to the nearest whole number.)

-. l) The executive Board shall appoint an eligible member to replace any Board member who resigns or is unable to complete his term.
+k) The Executive Board shall appoint an eligible member to replace any Board member who resigns or is unable to complete his term.

 ARTICLE THREE: COMMITTEES

-The Pastor shall have the privilege of proposing a Committee to the Executive Board for their approval, and shall have no Committees not so approved.
+3.2 Pastoral appointed The pastor shall have the privilege of proposing a committee to the Executive Board for their approval, and shall have no committees not so approved.

 ARTICLE FOUR: ANNUAL MEETING

-. b) The Annual Business Meeting of the Church shall be held on a duly announced (at least 3 services in advance) meeting at the conclusion of the fiscal year.
-At the Annual Meeting, reports shall be given by the various officers, ministries and committees of the Church to keep the members of the Church informed of the activities of the various facets of the Church work during the past year.
+b) The Annual Business Meeting of the church shall be held on a duly announced (at least 3 services in advance) meeting at the conclusion of the fiscal year.
+At this Annual Meeting, reports shall be given by the various officers, ministries, committees of the church to keep the members of the church informed of the activities of the various facets of the church work during the past year.

 4.3 Voting Eligibility

-.
-III) All decisions on voting eligibility shall be made by the Board or a committee appointed by the Board.
-Appeals on Board rulings may be made to the membership meeting in business session.
+c) All decisions on voting eligibility shall be made by the Board or a committee appointed by the Board.
+Appeals on Board rulings may be made to the membership meeting in a business session.
 Since decisions affecting the spiritual life of the church are of great importance, the rules on voting eligibility should be carefully and conscientiously applied.